developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### RFID Configuration - Country of Operation

-This Managed Configuration allows an Administrator using an EMM to specify the *Country of Operation* in which the RFID module will be used.
+This Managed Configuration allows an Administrator using an EMM to specify the *Country of Operation* in which the RFID module is used.

-It is critical that the *Country of Operation* be set at least once, since the RFID module has no default *Country of Operation* and will not operate unless/until the *Country of Operation* is explicitly set, to ensure that country-specific regulator requirements are met.
+It is critical that the *Country of Operation* be set at least once, since the RFID module has no default *Country of Operation* and does NOT operate unless/until the *Country of Operation* is explicitly set, to ensure that country-specific regulator requirements are met.
-In most cases, the *Country of Operation* will be set once and never changed, unless the device is physically relocated to a different country.
+In most cases, the *Country of Operation* is set once and never changed, unless the device is physically relocated to a different country.

 ### RFID Configuration - Country of Operation Channel Mask

-This Managed Configuration allows an Administrator using an EMM to specify the *Channel Mask* that determines which of the *Channels* that are allowed, based on the currently selected *Country of Operation* will be used by the RFID module.
+This Managed Configuration allows an Administrator using an EMM to specify the *Channel Mask* that determines which of the *Channels* that are allowed, based on the currently selected *Country of Operation* is used by the RFID module.

-- If no *Channel Mask* is specified, then the RFID module will be free to use any or all *Channels* that are available based on the currently selected *Country of Operation*.
+- If no *Channel Mask* is specified, then the RFID module is free to use any or all *Channels* that are available based on the currently selected *Country of Operation*.

 - If a *Channel Mask* is specified, then the specified value must consist of one or more *Channel Numbers*, separated by commas if more than one is specified, which identify the *Channels* that can be used.
 The RFID module will limit itself to just the *Channels* that are allowed for the currently selected *Country of Operation* AND that are in the set of *Channels* specified via this Managed Configuration.